24 Different Types of Bettas Explained

 White Betta or Albino Betta Fish

 The albino variety is the rarest of all.
-Like people with albinism, this fish lacks pigmentation and is sometimes referred to as the white betta fish.
+Like people with albinism, this fish lacks pigmentation and is sometimes called the white betta fish.
 This condition makes it highly sensitive to sunlight and often causes fish blindness at the early stages of life.

 Blue Betta